 Steam Deck SSD installation: How to upgrade your storage drive

-The list below has links to our recommendations, in case you’re missing any of the needed items.
+We’ve listed our recommendations in case you’re missing any needed items.

 Everything you need to upgrade your Steam Deck SSD